 The Priority List identifies the estimated total eligible building costs under the appropriate project category.
 Except for open space land acquisition projects, the figure under the "Total Eligible Project Cost" includes the estimated total eligible building costs, the related costs for construction services (i.e., administrative, legal, engineering, inspection, one year start-up services, etc.), the allowance for planning and/or design, three percent for the recipient's administrative costs, and a five percent contingency cost.
 The figure under the "Total State Amount" column represents 100 percent of the estimated total eligible project costs.
-Justified revised costs submitted by project sponsors in response to the public participation process will be included on the final FFY2007 List.

 Any significant revisions to the Priority List during the fiscal year will be subject to a public hearing.
-The Department does not, however, consider the following revisions to the Priority List to be significant:
+The Department does not, however, consider any of the following revisions to the Priority List to be significant: